The lights are on

 As much as I enjoyed the previous titles, maybe the 2D dungeon exploration and light platforming elements can go.
 Instead, I'd like to see a more open-ended approach to the world.
 I'm not asking for Skyrim, but a less linear structure would give players the freedom to explore the cities, dungeons, and sidequests as they saw fit.
 Kind of like the first game, where Lenneth can fly to whatever location she wants – except there would be things to do there, even if it wasn't the next designated objective.

 I'd like to see the battle system return in a similar form, focusing on coordinating your group attacks to build up high-damage combos and activate powerful finishing moves.
 I really enjoyed how Valkyrie Profile 2 expanded the original formula, with more emphasis on positioning and strategy.
 I want that to continue, but with some sort of new twist.
-As a side note, I would also like Tri-Ace to bring back the artist Kou and You Yoshinari for the character designs, as well as Motoi Sakuraba as the composer.
+As a side note, I would also like Tri-Ace to bring back the artists Kou and You Yoshinari for the character designs, as well as Motoi Sakuraba as the composer.

 Unfortunately, dreaming about a new Valkyrie Profile title won't make it happen.
 I hope that, even after all this time, Square Enix and Tri-Ace aren't leaving this series for dead.
 Even though Valkyrie Profile: Covenant of the Plume got a mixed reception, I hope the developers know that plenty of Valkyrie Profile fans like me are anxiously awaiting the next RPG installment.